vinibispo/ruby-lsp/static_docs/yield.md

 [Read this documentation in the browser](https://github.com/Shopify/ruby-lsp/blob/main/static_docs/yield.md)

 In Ruby, any method implicitly accepts a block, even if not included in the argument list.
-The `yield` keyword invoke invokes the block that was passed as part of the method invocation.
+The `yield` keyword invokes the block that was passed as part of the method invocation.

 ```ruby
 def foo